michaelcontento/bono/src/payment/README.md

 jar-file and stick to the docs regarding the `AndroidManifest.xml`.

 **Important:** Read the docs at the top of `paymentproviderandroidamazon.monkey`!

 **Important:** The current android market is selected based on `#BONO_ANDROID_MARKET`!

+### AndroidSamsung

+Support for the android target and the Samsung App Store.
+Should run on Android API > 13 and the whole setup is done in a few minutes.
+Just use the official jar-file and stick to the docs regarding the `AndroidManifest.xml`.

+**Important:** Read the docs at the top of `paymentproviderandroidsamsung.monkey`!

+**Important:** The current android market is selected based on `#BONO_ANDROID_MARKET`!